Documentation

 1. Do not allow Complianz to set Tag Manager

-In the wizard, under Consent – Statistics, please acknowledge the use of Google Tag Manager.
-Proceed to Statistics – Configuration and answer the following question as shown below:
+Then proceed to Statistics Configuration and answer the following question as shown below:

 2. Add the Google Tag Manager snippet